baiway/Python-lessons/lesson2/README.md

 print(f"The surface area of a sphere of radius {R} cm is {S} cm^2")
 ```

 **Task 7:** define a function that calculates the surface area of an octohedron.
 Calculate the surface area of octohedra with side lengths of 1 cm, 2 cm, 3 cm and 4 cm.
 You should obtain the same answers as in Task 6.
+We'll return to functions again in [Lesson 5](../lesson5).

 ## Loops
 In Task 7, you needed to call the function many times.
 A nice way to do this is with loops: